gerrowadat/nomad-homelab/ssl/README.md

 Actually using Certificates
 ===========================

-The easiest way of using these variables so the most kinds of jobs interact with them is to use a template inside the secrets directory of the alloc.
+The easiest way of using these variables is to use a template inside the secrets directory of the alloc.

-Short version of thow to do this is to insert something like this inside the *task* stanza of your job definition:
+Short version of how to do this is to insert something like this inside the *task* stanza of your job definition:

 ```
    template {